clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 {% img center /images/2016-01-14/WhatsNew2.png 420 200 %}

-Both of these dialog boxes can be disabled, however if you are a O365 customer disabling the first dialog prompt is not recommended. (see quote from Eric below)
+Both of these dialog boxes can be disabled, however if you are a O365 customer disabling the first dialog prompt is not recommended (see quote from Eric below).

 > If you're an O365 customer and you suppress the 1507 key your users won't be prompted to authorize the license on first launch.
 You'll have to do that from in-app and the dialog that appears makes it sound like it needs to be purchased.
 There's a small link to click to specify you already have a license.
 >